ibm-cloud-docs/schematics/create-terraform-config.md

  ```
  {: codeblock}

-For more information about how to declare variables in a configuration file, see [Using input variables to customize resources](/docs/schematics?topic=schematics-create-tf-config#configure-variables)

 **Can I see how to declare complex variables in `variables.tf` file?**

 Yes, when you declare the variables, you can view the tool tip in the UI.
 The table provides few examples of the complex data type that can be delcared in the variablestore.